 Department of Evolutionary Genetics: Research Focus

 Understanding evolutionary diversity is an essential prerequisite for successful conservation of threatened species.
-We aim to understand how past conditions have shaped current mammalian diversity and how that diversity may change in the decades to come.
+We aim to understand how past conditions have shaped current vertebrate diversity and how that diversity may change in the decades to come.
 Therefore, we are interested in basic research question such as: How to determine relevant taxonomic units for conservation?
 How do epigenetic modifications promote fast adaptation to environmental changes?

 Beyond the publication of scientific papers and our contributions to open source software (e.g. R packages IsoriX, spaMM, camtrapR), we administrate, together with five regional partners, the Berlin Center for Genomics in Biodiversity Research (BeGenDiv), a platform of service and training for genomics and bioinformatics.
 We also curate two large reference sample collections - our Genome resource bank ARCHE and the European Association of Zoos and Aquaria (EAZA) Biobank - allowing us to provide advisory and wildlife forensic services to governmental and non-governmental agencies.
 To disseminate our results to the public we use typical outlets such as our webpage, press releases, radio & TV interviews, and we have also produced a children-friendly comic book about epigenetics, already translated into five languages.